This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Fish Seasoning Recipe

-Mix equal parts paprika, dried parsley, garlic powder, and sea salt for a foolproof fish seasoning.
+Spice up your seafood game with this versatile fish seasoning that’ll transform any fillet.
+Combine equal parts paprika, dried parsley, garlic powder, and sea salt for foolproof flavor enhancers.

 Frequently Asked Questions (FAQs)